tay-bird/birdnest-aboutme/employment.rst

 :What:

-    I am currently the sole Operations Engineer at Stytch.
-I am responsible for the configuration, deployment, and monitoring of our cloud-based infrastructure.
-    This includes product launch and upgrades, continuous integration systems, and troubleshooting of production and development environments.
+    I am the sole Operations Engineer at Stytch.
+I oversee the configuration, deployment, and monitoring of our cloud-based infrastructure.
+I am responsible for product launch and upgrades, continuous integration systems, and troubleshooting of production and development environments.

-    I also contribute regularly to the development of a number of in-house orchestration tools, provide education on cloud infrastructure to my co-workers, and provide support for internal services such as Slack.
+    I also contribute regularly to the development of a number of in-house orchestration tools, provide education on cloud infrastructure to my co-workers, provide support for internal services such as Slack, and serve as Scrum Master for our Java platform development team.

 Demonware: NOC Tools Team